Enrollment Projection Methodology

 Enrollment Projection Principal Review and Adjustment

-Finally, each school’s enrollment projection is shared with its respective principal, Local School Advisory Team (LSAT), and instructional superintendent.
-Principals review and can propose changes to their projections.
-Any proposed change requires a written rationale, and all proposals are reviewed and considered.
-Upon review, a final decision is made to either accept or reject (in full or in part) a principal’s proposed changes.
+All petitions are reviewed by DCPS leadership and the School Planning team.
+After review, a final decision is made to either accept or reject (in full or in part) a principal’s proposed changes.
 A rationale is provided to each principal based on their enrollment request.
 Once adjustments are finalized, final projections are shared with principals.